 Then in In 1595, a Puritan scholar wrote a book called the True Doctrine of the Sabbath that advocated the Sabbath be treated as a solemn day to meditate and attend meeting.
 Queen Elizabeth ordered it burned.

-When Elizabeth’s cousin James I ascended to the throne, he realized the Puritans threatened his authority.
+Elizabeth’s cousin James I ascended to the throne, and he knew the Puritans threatened his authority.
 In 1617-18, he went on a listening tour of England, and he heard complaints about Sunday.
-People worked all day from Monday through Saturday, and then had to spend all day Sunday at the Puritan services.
+People worked all day from Monday through Saturday, and then had to spend their entire Sunday at the Puritan services.

 That was a bit much for King James.
 So he issued the Book of Sports, formally known as the Declaration of Sports.
 It directed his subjects to attend Sunday services, but to spend Sunday afternoons enjoying life.